 13 Learning and Development Quotes to Spark Inspiration

 The moment you put the finishing touches on an amazing course is a feeling like no other.
 But the journey to get there isn’t always easy.
 When I’m starting a new project and feeling stuck, I like to read the perspectives of industry leaders to give me the little kickstart I need to spark the right idea.
-So I put together 13 great learning and development quotes to help jumpstart your creativity as you plan for 2016.
+So I put together 13 great learning and development quotes to help jumpstart your creativity as you plan for your digital learning in 2016.

 1. An organization’s ability to learn, and translate that learning into action rapidly is the ultimate competitive advantage. — Jack Welch, former General Electric CEO [Tweet This]